Published by Christina Riley. Last Updated on April 11, 2025.

 Of the North Carolina lighthouses, Old Baldy on Bald Head Island is the oldest and Ocracoke Lighthouse is the second oldest.

-Constructed in 1823, it served to provide safety for ships traversing Ocracoke Inlet.
-The white brick exterior of the lighthouse is unique and was made of lime, salt, ground rice, whiting, and clear glue applied to the brick exterior.
+Constructed in 1823, it provided safety for ships traversing Ocracoke Inlet.
+The lighthouse’s unique white brick exterior was made of lime, salt, ground rice, whiting, and clear glue.

-Standing 75 feet tall, this one is considered short in comparison to the rest of the Outer Banks lighthouses
+Standing 75 feet tall, this one is considered short compared to the other Outer Banks lighthouses.

 Another important thing to note about Ocracoke Lighthouse is that it is not open to climbers, nor does it have a gift shop or museum.